Utkarshs511/64-bit-floating-point-Arithmetic-Unit-with-Instruction-Data-Memory-using-verilog/README.md

 The format enables simple decoding logic and leaves space for scalability in future revisions.

----

 ## Arithmetic Unit

 The arithmetic unit performs all four operations using **gate-level modeling** and adheres to IEEE-754 standards.
+This low-level design provides proper understanding of floating-point arithmetic at the logic gate level.
 Key features include:

 - **Exponent Alignment** for operand normalization
 - **Mantissa Operation Logic** specific to each arithmetic function
 - **Normalization & Rounding** of the final result
 - **Support for Special Cases** like zero, infinity, and denormalized numbers (partial)

-This low-level design enables a clear understanding of floating-point arithmetic at the logic gate level.

----

 ## Supporting Modules